snac-cooperative/snac_eac_cpf_utils/readme.md

 http://code.google.com/p/jing-trang/downloads/list

-You can find the EAD-CPF schema cpf.rng file on the web at:
+You can find the EAD-CPF schema file cpf.rng (with modifications formally submitted to TS-EAC) on the web at:

 http://socialarchive.iath.virginia.edu/shared/cpf.rng